 Contractors cross state lines for jobs all the time.
 It’s just smart business to go where the work is.
 But one aspect that might be overlooked when crossing state lines is what to do with lien waivers.
 California waiver forms & rules are different from Arizona’s waiver forms and rules, which is different from Texas’ waiver forms and rules, and so on and so forth.

 And as a result, crossing state lines without reviewing the documents you’re using can spell trouble.

-This section of the post will help you understand and decide which templates you should use when your cross state lines to take on a new construction project in another state.
+This section of the post will help you understand and decide which lien waiver templates you should use when you cross state lines to take on a new construction project in another state.

 What To Do When Going Into A State with Regulated Waiver Forms